Convergence of the Stochastic Heavy Ball Method With Approximate Gradients and/or Block Updating

 Thus, the use of approximate gradients apparently makes it infeasible to use NAG\_S, ADAM, NADAM, and RMSPROP, whether with full or batch updates.
 As pointed out earlier, implementing batch updates with noisy gradient does not lead to much savings in CPU time because computing only some components of the gradient vector is almost as CPU-intensive as computing the entire gradient.
-In contrast, with approximate gradients, the amount of computation is proportional to $\r$ when Option 4B is used.
+In contrast, with approximate gradients, the amount of computation is proportional to $\rho$ when Option 4B is used.
 The fact that all three methods (SGD, NAG\_F, and SHB) all converge despite using approximate gradients is very encouraging.

 Figure \ref{fig:varyrho} shows that , as expected, reducing $\rho$ results in slower convergence because parameters are updated less frequently.
-However, the iterations still converge for values of $\r$ as small as $0.1$, that is, only 10\% of the components of $\bth_t$ are updated on average at each iteration.
+However, the iterations still converge for values of $\rho$ as small as $0.1$, that is, only 10\% of the components of $\bth_t$ are updated on average at each iteration.